knakit/wso2-esb-connector-ifs/README.md

 ## Configuring the connector operations
 IFS-WSO2 Connector supports following IFS operations
 1. Execute SQL statement and retrieve records from IFS
 2. Execute PL/SQL base method for NEW, MODIFY, REMOVE
 3. Execute PL/SQL block and retrieves the values assigned for bind variables

-To get started with **IFS-WSO2 Connector** see [Configure]( doc/config.md)
+To get started with **IFS-WSO2 Connector** see [Configure]( doc/config.md) section

+## Building from the source

+Follow the steps given below to build the **IFS-WSO2 Connector** from the source code.

+1. Get a clone or download the source from [Github]( https://github.com/damithsj/Knak.it)
+2. Copy following IFS jar files from IFS_HOME\repository\server\javaruntime\ into local workspace (eg. D:\work\Knak.it\lib)
+- [x] ifs-fnd-ap.jar
+- [x] ifs-fnd-base.jar
+- [x] ifs-fnd-common.jar
+3. Add the jar files to the project
+- mvn install:install-file -Dfile=D:\work\Knak.it\lib\ifs-fnd-ap.jar -DgroupId=ifs.fnd -DartifactId=ifs-java-fnd-ap -Dversion=1.0 -Dpackaging=jar
+- mvn install:install-file -Dfile=D:\work\Knak.it\lib\ifs-fnd-base.jar -DgroupId=ifs.fnd -DartifactId=ifs-java-fnd-base -Dversion=1.0 -Dpackaging=jar
+- mvn install:install-file -Dfile=D:\work\Knak.it\lib\ifs-fnd-common.jar -DgroupId=ifs.fnd -DartifactId=ifs-java-fnd-common -Dversion=1.0 -Dpackaging=jar
+- mvn install

+## How you can contribute
+**IFS-WSO2 Connector** is a result of my curiosity to test the possibilities of integrating IFS with other systems and having some fun with java coding.
+It’s not a final product so don’t expect much from it but executing an SQL or PL/SQL code from a web service provide enough potential to develop complex integrations.
+I’m pleased to know your ideas and contribution to this project.
+Easiest way is to get in touch with my mail [damithsj@gmail.com](mailto:damithsj@gmail.com)

+_IFS is a trademark of [IFSWORLD.COM]( https://www.ifsworld.com) and WSO2 is a trademark of [WSO2.COM]( https://wso2.com/).
+This product expects the fair use policy of the trademarks_